DevOps project management: automation, monitoring, workflows & metrics that deliver results

 What is DevOps project management, and why is it important?

 DevOps project management is the practice of coordinating development and operations activities through the entire software delivery lifecycle, from planning and coding to deployment, monitoring, and feedback.
+It emphasizes continuous workflow, shared responsibility, automation, fast feedback loops, and continuous improvement to help teams ship faster while maintaining reliability.

 Unlike traditional agile project management methodologies, DevOps project management emphasizes: